 The regulatory capital requirements referred to above, and certain covenants contained in various agreements governing indebtedness of the Firm, may restrict the Firm's ability to withdraw capital from its subsidiaries.
 The following table represents net assets of consolidated subsidiaries that may be restricted as to the payment of cash dividends and advances to the Parent Company.

 At At

-December 31, December 31, Decer cember 31,
+Dec ember 31, December 31

-\$ in millions 2022 2021
+\$ in millions 2023 2022

-Restricted net assets \$ 45,896 \$ 49,516
+Restricted net assets \$ 49,008 \$ 45,896

-18. Total Equity
+17. Total Equity

 Morgan Stanley Shareholders' Equity

 Preferred Stock